 DO NOT say LU when referencing the university.

 University description for use in press releases and other materials that require a brief "elevator pitch" about Lynn:

 About Lynn University

-Lynn University is an independent college based in Boca Raton, Florida, with approximately 3,000 students from 100 countries.
-U.S. News and World Report ranks Lynn among the top three most innovative and international schools in the region.
-Lynn's NCAA Division II Fighting Knights have won 23 national titles, its Conservatory of Music features a world-renowned faculty of performers, and its nationally recognized Institute for Achievement and Learning empowers students with learning differences.
+Lynn University is an independent college based in Boca Raton, Florida, with approximately 3,000 students from nearly 100 countries.
+U.S. News & World Report named it no. 1 in the region for most international students.
+Lynn's NCAA Division II Fighting Knights have won 24 national titles, its Conservatory of Music features a world-renowned faculty of performers, and its nationally recognized Institute for Achievement and Learning empowers students with learning differences.
 The school's Dialogues curriculum and award-winning iPad program help Lynn graduates gain the intellectual flexibility and global experience to fulfill their potential in an ever-changing world.
 For more information, visit lynn.edu.